Chart Color Schemes

 Health performance in Millicent is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Millicent faces significant health challenges with various conditions affecting both younger and older residents.
-The private health cover rate is low at approximately 48%, or around 2,619 people, compared to the national average of 55.3%.
+Millicent faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 48% (around 2,619 people), compared to the national average of 55.3%.

-Arthritis and asthma are the most common medical conditions in Millicent, impacting 11.5% and 9.6% of residents respectively.
-However, 58.0% of Millicent residents report having no medical ailments, which is lower than the 65.5% reported across Rest of SA.
-Millicent has a higher proportion of seniors aged 65 and over at 28.8%, or 1,571 people, compared to the 23.3% in Rest of SA.
-Despite this, health outcomes among seniors in Millicent perform better than those of the general population.
+The most prevalent medical conditions are arthritis and asthma, impacting 11.5% and 9.6% of residents respectively.
+However, 58.0% of residents report no medical ailments, compared to 65.5% in the rest of South Australia (Rest of SA).
+Millicent has a higher proportion of seniors aged 65 and over, at 28.8% (1,571 people), than Rest of SA's 23.3%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health